Last Updated on April 19, 2023 by Emmanuel

 We will end this section by saying that if you are in the United States, you can call these parts “cranksets,” while people in the United Kingdom call them “chainsets.”

-Is It Worth Upgrading Crankset MTB?
+Is It Worth Upgrading a Mountain Bike Crankset?

 Upgrading your mountain bike crankset or not depends on your riding goals and the experience you expect from your MTB, but we encourage you to do it.